 First with the news is more important than being correct with it.

-‘Bad stuff’ assailing us constantly from all sides can be overwhelming and unhealthy.
+Furthermore, bad stuff assailing us constantly from all sides can be overwhelming and unhealthy.
+I’ll rephrase that.
+It is overwhelming and unhealthy.

 We see this happening today.
 It’s therefore vital that our sources are trusted and are proven to be reliable.